harshaisgud/super-octo-happy/README.md

 ### Deploy to kubernetes
 The application has been packaged as a chart and can be installed using the command `helm install release-name terraform/camelchart`
 Use minikube to test it out locally.
+>The helm chart has seperated the versionz endpoint into two different applications to replicate a microservice.

 ## Jenkins Docker File